 Master Integrated Life Sciences

-International Master Program Integrated Life Sciences
+International Master Programme Integrated Life Sciences

-The international master program in Integrated Life Sciences was jointly initiated by the Departments of Biology, Physics, and Mathematics at the Friedrich-Alexander University (FAU) of Erlangen-Nürnberg.
-With both theoretical and practical courses in modern techniques at the interface between Biology and the neighbouring life science disciplines the program accounts for the rapidly developing research in molecular biology, biophysics, systems biology or synthetic biology.
+The international master programme in Integrated Life Sciences was jointly initiated by the Departments of Biology, Physics, and Mathematics at the Friedrich-Alexander University (FAU) of Erlangen-Nürnberg.
+With both theoretical and practical courses in modern techniques at the interface between Biology and the neighbouring life science disciplines the programme accounts for the rapidly developing research in molecular biology, biophysics, systems biology or synthetic biology.
 All of these modern fields necessitate the integration of techniques and methods from different disciplines at different length- and timescales, e.g. the function of single biomolecules may be studied using X-ray diffraction and computer simulations, novel high-resolution microscopy methods are used to follow individual molecules in cells, the wealth of data generated e.g. in modern genomics and metabolomics is processed developing modern computer codes.

 Research in Integrated Life Sciences at the FAU covers fields ranging from single molecule analysis to intact cells and organisms to describe and design biological systems.

 Aims of the International Master programme Integrated Life Sciences

 - provide a comprehensive education at the interface between biology and the neighbouring disciplines in natural sciences in the fields Mathematical Modeling and Systems Biology, Bioimaging and Biophysics, Biological Structures and Processes, both in lectures as well as in hands-on practical courses in participating research groups

 - train students in state-of-the-art computational and experimental methods close to current research

 During the first year of the 2-year MSc programme students choose two of the three major fields

 - Bioimaging and Biophysics,